 Your water source at E 101 Crest Drive is a ground water well at a depth of 397 ft.
 This well is located at the water tower property owned by Trails End Water District 2.
-This well is designated by the Office of Drinking Water as SO3.
+The new well was approved in November 2024 at the same depth.